5 Statistical inference

 5.2.1 Discussion questions

-1. Explain what “error” each of mean_error, se_error, and se_est_error is capturing.
+Explain what “error” each of

-2. What effects do you expect changes in the values of n_samples or n to have on mean_error?
-Do you expect changing n_samples or changing n to have a greater effect?
+to have a greater effect?
 Verify your conjectures using the simulation code.
 (Hint: Consider 100,000 draws of samples of 100 and 10,000 draws of samples of 1,000.
-In each case you should set.seed(2023) afresh and effectively replace data in hgt_samples.)
+In each case, you shouldset.seed(2023)

 5.3 Hypothesis testing

-Of course, in reality we generally do not observe parameters like hgt_mean and hgt_sd and our task as statisticians is form and test hypotheses about those unobserved parameters.
+and our task as statisticians is to form and test hypotheses about those unobserved parameters.
 With null hypothesis significance testing, the researcher starts with a null hypothesis and asks whether the data are “sufficiently unusual” to justify rejection of that hypothesis.

 As alluded to above, there are many deep issues lurking in this approach that we largely ignore.
 One such issue that we ignore is the source for null hypotheses.
 It is often implied that null hypotheses somehow represent the prior or default beliefs of “science”.
-For example, in the context of pharmaceuticals, the null hypothesis is usually that a potential drug has zero (or negative) effect on the target outcome (say, curing cancer) relative to a placebo and this null hypothesis has to be rejected for a drug to receive approval from regulators.6 In other contexts, the source for—and meaning of—the null hypothesis is less clear.
+For example, in the context of pharmaceuticals, the null hypothesis is usually that a potential drug has zero (or negative) effect on the target outcome (say, curing cancer) relative to a placebo and this null hypothesis has to be rejected for a drug to receive approval from regulators.7 In other contexts, the source for—and meaning of—the null hypothesis is less clear.

 5.3.1 Normal distribution, known standard deviation